NO FEE UNLESS WE WIN

 Adhere to Texas Motorcycle Laws: Safety for All Road Users

-In our state, , unless they are over 21 years old and have completed a safety course.
+In our state, motorcycle operators must wear helmets unless they are over 21 years old and have completed a safety course.
 This regulation is crucial, especially considering that in 2024, our state experienced over 585 motorcycle fatalities, with nearly 39% of those riders not wearing helmets at the time of their incidents.
-Furthermore, 37% of fatal in Texas involved individuals who were not wearing helmets.
+Furthermore, 37% of fatal accidents in Texas involved individuals who were not wearing helmets.

-Proper lighting and , enhancing visibility and .
-Understanding the is vital for motorcyclists, as it helps to protect them and reduces the risk of .
+Proper lighting and reflective gear enhance visibility and safety.
+Understanding the rules of the road is vital for motorcyclists, as it helps to protect them and reduces the risk of accidents.
 Have you ever considered how being aware of these rules can make a difference in your safety?

 Moreover, it’s important for all motorists to stay alert and provide ample space for motorcyclists in accordance with the road rules in Texas.
 Inattentive behavior and excessive speed continue to be major factors in motorcycle collisions.
 Did you know that about 30% of deadly motorcycle incidents involve operators with a blood alcohol concentration exceeding legal limits?
-This statistic highlights the .
+This statistic highlights the dangers of impaired driving.

 Each slice represents a different factor contributing to motorcycle fatalities in Texas.
 A larger slice indicates a greater proportion of fatalities associated with that factor, highlighting the importance of helmet use and safe riding practices.